rahulrai-in/fast-track-istio/fast-track-istio/installation/step1.md

 ## Health check

-Let's now check the status of our cluster by executing this command: `kubectl cluster-info`{{execute}}
+Let's now check the status of our cluster by executing the following command.

+`kubectl cluster-info`{{execute}}

 ## Download the source code